turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 end
 ```

-### Pop back up

-Now run the integration test, to see what our next step should be:
+This gets the test passing.
+Now we need to go back to the integration test,
+fix any errors, and then let the failure tell us where to go next.

+### Where to Go Next

+Right off the bat, we get an error:

 ```plain
   1) Error: